-- 1. If the girl being bullied is in any danger, get help.
-If she isn't, stay with her; your presence may ease the situation. - 2.
+- 1. If the pupil being bullied is in any danger, get help.
+If they aren't, stay with them; your presence may ease the situation. - 2.
 Always show that you and your friends disapprove of bullying. - 3.
 Give sympathy and support to girls who are being bullied -If you know of any bullying tell someone!
 The victim may be too scared or lonely to tell.